vegasninja82/Space-bound_AI/README.md

 [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-00457C?logo=paypal&logoColor=white)](https://paypal.me/OtisLeesr)

 # SPACE_BOUND_AI 🚀
+is an asynchronous AI orchestration engine designed to improve response quality by coordinating multiple reasoning stages before delivering a final answer.

+Instead of treating latency as wasted time, SPACE_BOUND_AI intentionally uses an "Afterthought Window" to perform validation, perspective generation, and synthesis concurrently.

+The objective is not to replace existing LLMs.

+The objective is to orchestrate them.
 AI Multi-Track Orchestration Framework

 SPACE_BOUND_AI is an AI orchestration framework and demonstration platform that coordinates multiple reasoning tracks through a unified execution pipeline.